NancyZhang26/silly_blog/posts/senior@deisep11.md

 “Smoke?”
 I pulled out a cigarette from my purse and reached into my pocket for a lighter.
 Again, Sally was giving me the look of hesitation.
 “Headache again?”
 I asked her as her lips were half open.
 She shook her head.

 “Fine.”
 I lit up.
 Inhaled.
 Exhaled.
 Sally was trying to breathe in the smoke like a man in a desert.

-The chatter died down.“What do you do?”Sally asked me aggressively.
+The chatter died down.

+“What do you do?”
+Sally asked me aggressively.

 <h3>What Do You Do?</h3>